mbruzek/docker-bundle/README.md

 active) and deploy the services.

-## Scaling the Services

-To scale the container farm, simply add more units to the docker
-service:

-    juju add-unit docker

 ## Using the your new docker "cluster"

 To interact with your dockers, use `juju ssh` to get console on the